Railway Museum in Photos

 What trains can you photograph there?

 • A57 – This steam locomotive was built in Japan between 1937 and 1947.
 It is the centerpiece of the museum.
 On weekdays its horn is blown.
-Cover your ears if you are close because it is deafening!!
+It is loud.

 • EF58 – This train appeared in 1946.
 It had teething problems but eventually established itself as a strong-performing train.